govindrajkumar/easy-lease/README.md

 In production, consider storing this key in an environment variable.
 An `.env.example` file is provided as a template for that setup.

+### HelloSign

+Embedded lease signing uses HelloSign.
+The API key and client ID are currently hardcoded in `src/pages/TenantDashboard.js`.
+Update the `HELLOSIGN_API_KEY` and `HELLOSIGN_CLIENT_ID` constants in that file with your own credentials when deploying.

 ## Available Scripts

 In the project directory, you can run: